 Here we are on the southernmost spot of Snæfellsnes south of the Snæfellsjökull glacier, which hovers over and protects this area.

-I am trying to fork out as much information as I can on Snæfellsnes in my series of travel-blogs on the peninsula, but I am sure that you can benefit from stopping by at the Visitor Centre.
+I am trying to fork out as much information as I can on Snæfellsnes in my series of travel-blogs about the peninsula, but I am sure that you can benefit from stopping by at the Visitor Centre.
 My photo above is taken at the Visitor Centre.

 The opening hours at the Visitor Centre vary so check them out on the website of the Environmental Agency of Iceland before your visit to Snæfellsnes.